ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 | 2016-01 | Jane | 50.4        |
 | 2016-02 | Jane | 311.0       |

+### Decision data

+Our final data type is decision data.
+Decision data involves action - something was chosen (either by a human or machine) that changed the data seen afterwards.
+This is known as path dependency.

 An example of decision data would be the data collected by EnergyCo's customer support team:

 | Timestamp  | Customer Name | Reason for call  | Action                  |